 Final Thoughts

-The processors that you find here are chosen because they have been put to test by many and have aced the performance test.
+The processors that you find here are chosen because they have been tested by a wide range of creators and professionals and have consistently delivered strong real-world performance.

 Each processor has its pros and cons and each has something unique to offer.

-Choose your processor for video editing after considering the budget, workload, and requirements.
+Choose your processor for video editing after carefully considering your budget, workload, software requirements, and the resolutions you plan to work with.

-Ultimately, the machine you pick must deliver a fast and smooth editing experience.
+Ultimately, the machine you pick must deliver a fast, stable, and smooth editing experience, allowing you to focus on creativity rather than waiting on renders.

 Cristian Stanciu is a freelance video editor, owner, and post-production coordinator of Veedyou Media – a company offering video editing services to videographers, marketing agencies, video production studios, or brands all over the globe.